documentationfor yFiles for HTML 3.0.0.1

 NodeCreator.StyleProvider, EdgeCreator.StyleProvider, LabelCreator.StyleProviderProvides a style instance for a data item.

-NodeCreator.StyleBindings, EdgeCreator.StyleBindings, LabelCreator.StyleBindingsAllows to reflectively set some properties on the style instance provided by the defaults or the style provider.
+NodeCreator.StyleBindings, EdgeCreator.StyleBindings, LabelCreator.StyleBindingsAllows you to reflectively set some properties on the style instance provided by the defaults or the style provider.
 Note that the style instance should not be shared if the style bindings depend on the data items.

 NodeCreator.TagProvider, EdgeCreator.TagProvider, LabelCreator.TagProviderProvides the tag for a data item.
 The default returns the data item itself.